DaProphet76/Hidden-ones/Story/final.md

 As he lays down, his mind refuses to settle.
 The **image of the breastplate** stays burned into his vision, its stones dull yet somehow… **watching him.**

-His eyes drift shut, but sleep does not come easily.
+His eyes drift shut, then sleep arrives, easily.

 ---